kyma-project/api-gateway/docs/user/tutorials/01-40-expose-workload-jwt.md

     Placeholder | Example domain name | Description
     ---------|----------|---------
     **PARENT_DOMAIN** | `my-own-domain.example.com` | The domain name available in the public DNS zone.
-    **SUBDOMAIN** | `jwt-tutorial.my-own-domain.example.com` | A subdomain created under the parent domain, specifically for the mTLS Gateway.
+    **SUBDOMAIN** | `tls.my-own-domain.example.com` | A subdomain created under the parent domain, specifically for the TLS Gateway.
-    **GATEWAY_DOMAIN** | `*.jwt-tutorial.my-own-domain.example.com` | A wildcard domain covering all possible subdomains under the mTLS subdomain.
-When configuring the Gateway, this allows you to expose workloads on multiple hosts (for example, `httpbin.jwt-tutorial.my-own-domain.example.com`, `test.httpbin.jwt-tutorial.my-own-domain.example.com`) without creating separate Gateway rules for each one.
+    **GATEWAY_DOMAIN** | `*.tls.my-own-domain.example.com` | A wildcard domain covering all possible subdomains under the TLS subdomain.
+When configuring the Gateway, this allows you to expose workloads on multiple hosts (for example, `httpbin.tls.my-own-domain.example.com`, `test.httpbin.tls.my-own-domain.example.com`) without creating separate Gateway rules for each one.
-    **WORKLOAD_DOMAIN** | `httpbin.jwt-tutorial.my-own-domain.example.com` | The specific domain assigned to your workload.
+    **WORKLOAD_DOMAIN** | `httpbin.tls.my-own-domain.example.com` | The specific domain assigned to your workload.

 3. Create a Secret containing credentials for your DNS cloud service provider.